-I'm a big fan of automation -- I think most administrators who have had the opportunity (and the time) to script
+I'm a big fan of automation -- I think most administrators who have had the opportunity (and the time) to script would probably agree.

 The time spent scripting is usually paid off many times over when you get the script working and saving you time.
 The script example below is certainly nothing earth shattering, or even revolutionary for that matter, but it did provide an easy-to-use method to accomplish a task that concerns me: Keeping an eye on the Exchange Private Store size.